Arthur Leigh Allen: This Is the Zodiac Speaking

 A three-episode documentary, This Is the Zodiac Speaking, aired on Netflix in 2024.
 In the film, Allen's former students fondly recall his interest in cryptology.
 They remembered him playing records like "Tom Dooley", about a woman's murder, and "I've got a little List" from The Mikado.
 He also brought dead animals into the classroom.
 Numerous allegations are also made by former acquaintances, members of the Seawater family, that greatly inculpate Allen.
 Zodiac researcher Michael Butterfield was skeptical of the documentary's allegations.

 In the 1960s, Allen was friends with Phyllis Seawater and often looked after her children.
 He took them on small trips, including one to Tajiguas Point in Santa Barbara County on June 3, 1963.
 The day before, an unsolved shooting had occurred at that beach.
 According to their account, after Allen and the Seawater children arrived at Tajiguas Point, Allen left them in the car and went down to the beach alone.
 When he returned about an hour later, he appeared to have blood on his hands.
 He cleaned up and sped away with the children.
 The next day, the bodies of Robert Domingos and Linda Edwards were found on a nearby beach.

 Three years later, on October 28, 1966, Allen took two of the older Seawater children, Connie and David, to Riverside, California.
 They stayed in a motel, and David slept through most of the trip.
 Cheri Jo Bates was killed near Riverside City College on October 30.
 The following morning, Allen hurried the children out of the motel, and Connie recalls him molesting her in the car as they headed home.
 The Seawater children initially thought it was ludicrous that Allen could be the Zodiac.
 In 1991, Connie directly asked Allen if he was; he said if he told her, he would have to kill her.
-In 1992, David thanked Allen for being so nice to them when they were young.
+In 1992, David talked to Allen on the phone and thanked him for being so nice to them when they were young.
 Allen started sobbing and confessed to drugging them and molesting Connie.
 Alarmed, David asked Allen if he was the Zodiac, to which he allegedly responded, "It was me".
 The release of David Fincher's film about the Zodiac case in 2007 prodded the Seawater family to re-examine their memories of Allen.